 My research centers on local and grassroots politics in East Asia, mainly China and Taiwan.
-The process of trying to learn about these things has also stimulated me to write about field research methods.
+The process of trying to learn about these things has also stimulated me to write about field research and comparative methods.
 Below is an overview of my work, organized by topic.
 My full CV is here.

 Local Democracy in Taiwan

 In Taiwan, as elsewhere, studies of democracy focus most on the national level.
 Here, I examine democratic practices and processes at the local level, particularly cities.
 The campaigns and activities of city councilors and neighborhood leaders provide a window on the workings of Taiwan’s political system in ways that connect with ordinary people’s lives.
-I’m still in the early stages of this project, actively conducting fieldwork and building on my earlier work on grassroots politics.

 Articles, book chapters, and more from this project:

-- “Neighborhood Politics in Taipei: Democracy at the Most Local Level,” in Ashley Esarey and Ryan Dunch, eds., Taiwan in Dynamic Transition: Nation-Building, Globalization, and Democracy (Seattle: University of Washington Press, 2020), pp. 95-120
+- “Neighborhood Politics in Taipei: Democracy at the Most Local Level,” in Ashley Esarey and Ryan Dunch, eds., Taiwan in Dynamic Transition: Nation-Building, Globalization, and Democracy (Seattle: University of Washington Press, 2020), pp. 95-120 [pdf]

 - “Serial Interviews: When and Why to Talk to Someone More than Once,” International Journal of Qualitative Methods Vol. 17, No. 1, first published June 26, 2018 [journal] [pdf] — a methods paper that discusses the extent and limitations of power held by neighborhood wardens